E. Jean Carroll: Magazines, books, and anthologies

 In addition to writing for magazines including The Atlantic and Vanity Fair, Carroll served as a contributing editor for Outside, Esquire, New York, and Playboy.
 She was Playboy's first female contributing editor.

 Carroll was known for her gonzo-style first-person narratives.
 She hiked into the Star Mountains with an Atbalmin tracker and a Telefomin warrior, chronicled the lives of basketball groupies in a story called "Love in the Time of Magic"; and went to Indiana to investigate why four white farm kids were thrown out of school for dressing like black artists in "The Return of the White Negro".
 She moved in with her old boyfriends and their wives; and went on a camping trip with Fran Lebowitz.
 Bill Tonelli, her Esquire and Rolling Stone editor, said in a 1999 interview that all of Carroll's stories were "pretty much the same thing.
 Which is: 'What is this person like when he or she is in a room with E. Jean?'
 She's institutionally incapable of being uninteresting."

 Carroll's work has been included in non-fiction anthologies such as The Best of Outside: The First 20 Years (Vintage Books, 1998), Out of the Noosphere: Adventure, Sports, Travel, and the Environment (Fireside, 1998) and Sand in My Bra: Funny Women Write from the Road (Traveler's Tales, 2003).
 Her 2002 story for Spin, "The Cheerleaders" was selected as one of the year's "Best True Crime Reporting" pieces.
 It appeared in Best American Crime Writing, edited by Otto Penzler, Thomas H. Cook, and Nicholas PileggI, published by Pantheon Books in 2002).

 In 1993, Carroll's biography of Hunter S. Thompson, Hunter: The Strange and Savage Life of Hunter S. Thompson, was published by Dutton.
 Her memoir, What Do We Need Men For?: A Modest Proposal was released in June 2019.
 The title refers to the 1729 satire A Modest Proposal by Jonathan Swift.
 In 2019, The New York Times referred to Carroll as "feminism's answer to Hunter S. Thompson."
 Not My Type, her memoir about the five years that followed her first lawsuit against Trump, was published in June 2025.
 "A breezy read, packed with revenge, joy and barbed wit", it debuted at #2 on the New York Times best-seller list.

-Profiling women who accused Trump of sexual misconduct

 In 2020 and 2021, for The Atlantic, Carroll wrote a series of articles that profiled several of the 25 women that have accused Trump of sexual misconduct.
 Her profile of Jill Harth, who alleged that she had been groped by Trump, appeared in Vanity Fair in January 2021.
 In October 2021 This American Life featured Carroll in conversation with Jessica Leeds, who also accused Trump of sexual misconduct.